 Recently, the board games group we go to decided to start up a Dungeons and Dragons game.
 This involved creating characters for ourselves to play, which was great fun, mightily confusing and, most happily, involved creating a backstory.

 It only really needed to be a vague sort of background.
 So obviously I wrote a 1300 word first-person perspective story.

 And then failed to print it out and share it.

 Soooo, I figured I’d stick it on here instead for your entertainment.
-My character is called Akta Despair and she is a 5’2″ Tiefling (a human with demonic ancestry) who has curled horns, purple-black hair, olive skin, a whip-like tail, and eyes like silver with devilish pupils.
+My character is called Akta Despair and she is a 5’2″ Tiefling (a human with demonic ancestry) who has curled horns like a sheep, purple-black hair, olive skin, a whip-like tail similar in colour to her hair, and eyes like silver with devilish pupils.
 I have tried to sketch her horns/face.
 It would help if I had some kind of artistic skill, but I am going to share it anyway just to give you a vague idea.
 I didn’t even try to draw her body…